pedrob0892/megaline-incomes-analysis/README.md

 # Megaline Income Analysis

-Projeto de análise exploratória de dados sobre a empresa Megaline.
+Exploratory data analysis project for Megaline.

-## 📌 Objetivo
+## 📌 Objective
-Investigar qual dos planos gera mais receita para a empresa, com o objetivo de ajustar o orçamento de publicidade.
+Investigate which plan generates the most revenue for the company, with the goal of adjusting marketing and advertising budgets.

-## 🛠️ Ferramentas e Tecnologias
+## 🛠️ Tools and Technologies
 - Python (Pandas, Matplotlib, Seaborn)
 - Jupyter Notebook
-- Visualizações com plotly
+- Visualizations with ploty

-## 🔍 Etapas da análise
+## 🔍 Analysis steps
-1. Limpeza e tratamento dos dados (valores ausentes e duplicados)
+1. Data cleaning/treatment of missing and duplicated values
-2. Análise descritiva
+2. Descriptive analysis
-3. Correlações e insights principais com gráficos
+3. Correlations and key insights with graphs
-4. Testes de hipóteses
+4. Hypothesis Tests
-5. Conclusões
+5. Conclusions

-## 📁 Arquivos
+## 📁 Files
-- `megaline-incomes-analysis.ipynb` → notebook com todo o código e visualizações
+- `megaline-incomes-analysis.ipynb` → notebook with all code and visualizations